wendirad/hon-compiler/README.md

 # HON Compiler
-HON is a simple, human-readable, JSON-like syntax programming language for describing HTML document.
+HON is a simple, human-readable, JSON-like syntax language for describing HTML documents.

+## Features
+- **Variable Declaration**: Yes, in HTML 😊
+- **Loops**: Simple, easy, and lovable. 🪄
+- **Easy error handling**: No more unstructured results due to the missing closing tag.
+Hon is doing it by itself.

 ## Example
 ```